 You and your tenants share the same concern when it comes to emergencies such as natural disasters.
 While your tenants ultimately need to look out for themselves, a responsible real estate investor is tasked to mitigate the risks to their tenants and their unit.
 After all, saving your property is the best chance to save your income, so protecting it is in your best interests.

-In this guide, we’ll show you how to create an emergency preparedness plan, as well as what disasters you’re probably more susceptible to than others.
+Without further ado let’s talk how to create an emergency action plan for your tenants, as well as what disasters you’re probably more susceptible to than others.

 What disasters should South Florida landlords plan for?